imLinguin/comet/docs/steamdeck/USAGE.md

 ## Installation steps

 1. Make sure you are logged into GOG on Heroic Games Launcher.
-2. Download the latest release of Comet from [the latest release](https://github.com/imLinguin/comet/releases/latest) [the latest GitHub Actions run](https://github.com/imLinguin/comet/actions/workflows/build.yml) labelled `comet-x86_64-unknown-linux-gnu`.
+2. Download the latest release of Comet from [the latest release](https://github.com/imLinguin/comet/releases/latest) or [the latest GitHub Actions run](https://github.com/imLinguin/comet/actions/workflows/build.yml) labelled `comet-x86_64-unknown-linux-gnu` (a 64bit executable for Linux).
 3. Extract the downloaded archive to a desired place.
    > It is recommended to have the `comet` binary put into the `~/Documents` directory.
 Otherwise: choose any directory where Heroic has access to.
 6. Mark both `comet_shortcut.sh` and `comet` as `is Executable`.
 (Right click on the file > Properties > Permissions tab > click on the `Is executable` checkbox.)